MarkBahr/MarkBahr-pep-spring-project/README.md

 # Project: Spring Social media blog API

+## Purpose

+I complete3d this project as part of Revature's pre-training program.
+The requirements for the project are described below.

 ## Background

 Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.